CleverTap/clevertap-geofence-android/README.md

 ### CTGeofenceEventsListener

-CT Geofence SDK provides a callback on the main thread to the app when the user enters or exits a Geofence.
+CleverTap Android Geofence SDK provides a callback on the main thread to the app when the user enters or exits a Geofence.
 The callback can be used in the following way -
 ```java
 CTGeofenceAPI.getInstance(getApplicationContext())
        .setCtGeofenceEventsListener(new CTGeofenceEventsListener() {